Skip to main content

 Metabolic Dysregulation and Spermatogenesis

-The link between and male fertility is increasingly recognized as a critical area of study.
+The link between metabolic health and male fertility is increasingly recognized as a critical area of study.
 Conditions such as obesity, insulin resistance, and type 2 diabetes are strongly associated with reduced sperm quality and increased rates of male infertility.
 Adipose tissue, particularly visceral fat, is metabolically active and can convert testosterone into estrogen via the aromatase enzyme.
 Elevated estrogen levels can then suppress the HPG axis, leading to lower testosterone and impaired sperm production.

 Insulin resistance, a hallmark of metabolic syndrome, contributes to systemic inflammation and oxidative stress.
 These cellular stressors directly impact the delicate environment within the testes, damaging Leydig cells and Sertoli cells, and compromising the integrity of developing spermatozoa.
 Oxidative stress, characterized by an imbalance between reactive oxygen species (ROS) and antioxidant defenses, can lead to DNA fragmentation in sperm, reducing fertilization rates and increasing the risk of early embryonic loss.